Struggling to concentrate, relax, or sleep due to noise? Have you ever considered a noise cancelling device?

 It will suit people who are often on the move and need something that can act as an all-in-one gadget to help them to sleep and wake up.
 It will be less suited to those who want a more permanent option for their home.

-- Tiny, battery-powered, headphone jack and traveling pouch make it an excellent travel companion
+- Great for travel – tiny, battery-powered, headphone jack and traveling pouch make it an excellent travel companion.
+Also works as a travel clock as it auto-adjusts for time zones

-- Has an alarm function, so you don’t oversleep and an adjustable timer to save power consumption
+- Alarm – has an alarm function, so you don’t oversleep and an adjustable timer to save power consumption

-- The presets gradually reduce in volume to help you sleep
+- Clever presets – the presets gradually reduce in volume to help you sleep

-- Has a memo function that allows you to record up to 15 minutes of audio
+- Memo function – allows you to record up to 15 minutes of audio

-- Battery life is up to 16 hours
+- Power – battery life is up to 16 hours

-- There’s no timer option on here: once it’s on, it’s on
+- Timer – there’s no timer option on here: once it’s on, it’s on

-- Using the device as a Bluetooth speaker dramatically reduces the length of battery life from 16 to just 6 hours – although this should be more than enough for most trips
+- Power-drain – using the device as a Bluetooth speaker dramatically reduces the length of battery life from 16 to just 6 hours

 Bose QuietComfort 35

-These headphones will suit busy people on the move, who enjoy music and need to take phone calls while they are in lively surroundings.
+These headphones will suit busy people on the move, who enjoy music and/or need to take phone calls whilst they are in busy surroundings.

-- 20-hour wireless battery life means that you can use these pretty much all day
+- Power – 20-hour wireless battery life means that you can use these pretty much all-day

 - Budget and transport friendly – an excellent alternative to the Bose QuietComfort 35

-- There are skip track and volume controls on the headphones themselves, making them very convenient for those who don’t want to get their phones out
+- Controls – there are skip track and volume controls on the headphones themselves, making them very convenient for those who don’t want to get their phones out

-- The low cost does mean that they are of lower build quality than some higher-end models
+- Build – the budget cost naturally means they are of lower build quality than some higher-end models

-- The noise cancellation isn’t as effective as some pricier devices, due to being digital rather than active
+- Noise reduction – isn’t quite as effective as some pricier devices, due to being digital rather than active

 Sennheiser PXC 550